spotinst/help/src/docs/administration/notification-center/event-policies/create-security-policy.md

 - External Email to add email addresses that will receive notifications.

-  The following attributes will be sent as part of the CSV attached in the external email:
+  These attributes are sent as part of the CSV attached in the external email:

    * Security Rule
    * Asset Name